carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 """"""""""""

 Every source file should have a header on it that describes the basic purpose of the file.
-If a file does not have a header, it should not be checked into the tree.
 The standard header looks like this:

 .. code-block:: c++